-- 5.3.1.1. maximum allowable under the Code according to the project's eligible basis and affordability level (eligible basis analysis); - 5.3.1.2. project's current necessity as the Authority's underwriting determines (sources and uses or equity gap analysis); and - 5.3.1.3. amount of credits the applicant requested.
+- 5.3.1.1. maximum allowable under the Code according to the project's eligible basis and affordability level (eligible basis analysis); - 5.3.1.2. project's current necessity as the Authority's underwriting determines (sources and uses or equity gap analysis); and - 5.3.1.3. amount of tax credits requested.